Skip to main content

 North Dakota Conrad 30 J-1 Waiver Program

 The state of North Dakota voluntarily participates in the administration of the Conrad 30 Waiver program as another way to assist communities in recruiting quality healthcare workforce.
-The program is administered through the North Dakota Department of Health & Human Services Primary Care Office in partnership with the Center for Rural Health.
+The program is administered through the North Dakota Health and Human Services Primary Care Office in partnership with the Center for Rural Health.

-For full program details, visit the North Dakota Health & Human Services J-1 Visa Waiver Program page.
+For full program details, visit North Dakota Health and Human Services J-1 Visa Waiver Program page.

 History